trisquelgnulinux/trisquel-builder/README.md

   - Add your user to the sbuild group

-        sudo addgroup $USER sbuild && newgrp sbuild
+        sudo usermod -aG sbuild $USER && newgrp sbuild

 ## Creating the environment

 The first time you will need to create the build jails.
+Let's start by pulling the required submodules in:

+    git submodule update --init --recursive

-This is a one time job that must be done for each version/arch you want to use
+Once that is done, the task is a one time job that must be done for each version/arch you want to use

     sudo ./sbuild-create.sh $CODENAME $ARCH